-This report contains a proposed remit and work plan for the Redesign Board.
-This was requested by the Council for the Council meeting on 7th September 2017.
-It also proposes that the Board seeks authority from the Council to agree the programme of peer reviews, bearing in mind that any Member can propose service areas and functions for review to the Board.
+1.1 This report includes a proposed remit, work plan and timeline agreed by the Redesign Board.
+The Board has developed these from the requirements agreed by the Council, from the work inherited from the former Board and from discussion and ideas in two Board workshops and one formal Board meeting held to date.
+To ensure pace and delivery, the Board seeks authority from the Council to agree the programme of peer reviews, bearing in mind that any Member can propose service areas and functions for review to the Board.

-Recommendations
+2. Recommendations